bobwya/bobwya/README.md

-    net-misc/fatrat : Open source download manager for Linux written in C++ and built on top of the Qt 4 library. net-misc/teamviewer : TeamViewer is a proprietary computer software package for remote control, desktop sharing, online meetings, web conferencing and file transfer between computers. (binary proprietary / Wine wrapper) net-p2p/btsync : BitTorrent Sync uses advanced peer-to-peer technology to share files between devices. (binary proprietary) net-p2p/syncthing : Syncthing replaces proprietary sync and cloud services with something open, trustworthy and decentralized. sys-apps/uksmstat : Simple tool to monitor and control UKSM. www-client/firefox-kde-opensuse : Firefox with OpenSUSE Patchset for better KDE Desktop integration.
+    net-misc/fatrat : Open source download manager for Linux written in C++ and built on top of the Qt 4 library. net-misc/teamviewer : TeamViewer is a proprietary computer software package for remote control, desktop sharing, online meetings, web conferencing and file transfer between computers. (binary proprietary / Wine wrapper) net-p2p/btsync : BitTorrent Sync uses advanced peer-to-peer technology to share files between devices. (binary proprietary) net-p2p/eiskaltdcpp  :  EiskaltDC++ is a cross-platform program that uses the Direct Connect and ADC protocols. net-p2p/syncthing : Syncthing replaces proprietary sync and cloud services with something open, trustworthy and decentralized. sys-apps/uksmstat : Simple tool to monitor and control UKSM. www-client/firefox-kde-opensuse : Firefox with OpenSUSE Patchset for better KDE Desktop integration.